 When you think of an urban vacation, a handful of specific cities come to mind.
 The glittering lights of New York City, the music-drenched streets of Nashville, Chicago pizza, Los Angeles glamour, or Las Vegas gambling.
 However, if you’re looking for something that’s a little different than these tried-and-true vacation destinations, here are five cities you probably haven’t visited, but definitely should.

 Update: Apparently their official tourist website expired and isn’t working.
-I guess they didn’t use a site like www.vpscoupons.org.
-We hope the site comes back soon.
+I guess they didn’t use a site like We hope the site comes back soon.
+You can also use other coupon sites for 35% off new products.
+Or you can try www.godaddy.com.

 St. Petersburg, FL